QuantEcon/jupinx/docs/index.md

 ## Get Started

 The following is a very quick introduction to `jupinx`.

-For more information, please see the [tutorial](tutorial.md)
+More details can be found in the [tutorial](tutorial.md).

 ### Source Repositories